How do i become a hacker?

 Web applications and web development

-You don’t have to know all the six or more languages for web development, but basic knowledge of HTML and PHP are an added advantage.
+You don’t have to know all six or more languages for web development, but basic knowledge of HTML and one scripting language is an added advantage.
 Better still, web applications are probably the most fertile ground for hackers.
-The more you understand about how they work and the databases behind them, the more successful you will be.
+The more you understand how they work and the databases behind them, the more successful you will be.

 It is the science of secret communication.
 Although not a requirement for you to be a beginning hacker, the more you understand the strengths and weaknesses of these algorithms, the better your chances of defeating them.

 Just remember, it is a very long journey that requires a lot of patience and dedication.
-Once you begin it, don't pause or give up along the way for if you do so, your knowledge will decay.
+Once you begin it, don't pause or give up along the way; if you do so, your knowledge will decay.